November 30, 2019 | 2:00 pm

 Join us for this Billings Symphony Thanksgiving weekend tradition!
 The Nutcracker is performed by the San Diego Ballet.

 More than 100 local child singers and dancers take the stage for this charming Thanksgiving weekend tradition.
 With its signature theatrics and beloved choreography, the San Diego Ballet delivers a light-hearted interpretation of this holiday classic that is expressive and dramatic.
 Principal dancers are seasoned professionals who bring strong brilliant technique, expressive artistry and high energy to this well-loved ballet.
-Audiences easily connect with their inspired performances to Peter Tchaikovsky’s beloved score performed live by the Billings Symphony Orchestra in the pit below the stage.
+Audiences easily connect with their inspired performances to Tchaikovsky’s beloved score performed live by the Billings Symphony Orchestra.

 San Diego Ballet Company